dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Introduction

 In this work, we propose a demorphing technique free of any assumption regarding the identities of images (scenario 3) and can be used for both reference-based and reference-free demorphing. .

-In summary, our contributions are as follows:
+In summary, our contributions are as follows.

 \begin{itemize} \item We propose dc-GAN, a novel GAN-based technique designed to extract constituent images from a single morph.
-Our approach is well-suited for both reference-free and differential demorphing tasks. \item We conduct a thorough analysis of the \textit{implicit bias} present in morphs and extensively benchmark publicly available face recognition systems (FRS) on demorphing tasks in the presence of high frequency visible artefacts which arise during demorphing process. \item To the best of our knowledge, our method is the first to overcome the issue of \textit{morph-replication} on unseen identities (scenario 3).
+Our approach is well-suited for both reference-free and differential (i.e., reference-based) demorphing tasks. \item We conduct a thorough analysis of the \textit{implicit bias} present in morphs and extensively benchmark publicly available face recognition models on demorphing in the presence of high frequency visible artifacts which arise during the demorphing process. \item To the best of our knowledge, our method is the first to overcome the issue of \textit{morph-replication} when test morphs are created using previously unseen identities (scenario 3).

 \end{itemize}